jni-rs/jni-rs/book/src/linking_and_dividing.md

 }
 ```

-Add the required JNI function arguments, and the two `jint` parameters:
+Add the required JNI function arguments, the two `jint` parameters, and the
+return type:

 ```rust
 #[no_mangle]